-The Best Daytrips to Take from Tokyo
+The Best Daytrips from Tokyo

 Within two hours of Tokyo, you’ll find spectacular mountains, laid-back seaside resorts, charming historic towns and ancient temples.
 Whether you love hiking, want to relax and unwind or are interested in exploring the country’s culture, go beyond the capital with our guide to the best daytrips to take from Tokyo.